scality/Zenko/charts/zenko-nfs/README.md

 ...
 ```

-Then run the following commands (assuming your release name is `zenko`) from the charts subdirectory.
+Then run the following commands (assuming your release name is `zenko`) from the
+charts subdirectory.

 ```bash
 helm dependency build ./zenko
 helm upgrade zenko ./zenko
 ```

-After this, it will take a few seconds for the Zenko NFS pod to be up and runnning.
-You can check the status by running
+After this, it takes a few seconds for the Zenko NFS pod to stabilize.

+Check the status by running

 ```bash
 kubectl get pods
 ```

-When it is done, you will need to exec into the `zenko-nfsd` container running in the Zenko NFS pod by executing this command:
+When it is done, exec into the `zenko-nfsd` container running in the Zenko NFS
+pod by executing this command:

 ```bash
 kubectl exec -ti POD_NAME -c zenko-nfsd bash
 ```

-Once inside the conatiner, run the following command to set the export attribute on the bucket you want to export.
+Once inside the conatiner, run the following command to set the export attribute
+on the bucket you want to export.

 ```bash
 ./scripts/docker-entrypoint.sh ./scripts/bucket_export_attribute.sh -s foo
 ```

 Next, exit the container and append export configuration to `nfsd.conf`.
+Here
-Here is an example of minimal configuration to export the `foo` bucket.
+is an example of minimal configuration to export the `foo` bucket.

 ```conf
 EXPORT